Silver Nickel Vine foliage

 Other Names: Silver Ponyfoot, Kidney Weed

 A creeping and trailing native plant with spectacular, silvery fan shaped foliage; easy to grow and great for containers, hanging baskets, spilling over walls, or as a groundcover

-Silver Nickel Vine's attractive tiny tomentose fan-shaped leaves remain grayish green in color with hints of silver throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Silver Nickel Vine is primarily valued in the garden for its spreading and trailing habit of growth.
+Its attractive tiny tomentose fan-shaped leaves remain grayish green in color with hints of silver throughout the season.

 Silver Nickel Vine is an herbaceous perennial with a trailing habit of growth, eventually spilling over the edges of hanging baskets and containers.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and can be pruned at anytime.
 It has no significant negative characteristics.

 Silver Nickel Vine is recommended for the following landscape applications;

 - Rock/Alpine Gardens

 Silver Nickel Vine will grow to be only 3 inches tall at maturity, with a spread of 4 feet.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!